msavdert/patroni-the-hard-way/docs/06-configuring-patroni.md

 # Installing and Configuring Patroni

-In this lab, you will install Patroni and its dependencies on each cluster node (`node-0`, `node-1`, `node-2`) and configure it to manage the PostgreSQL instances using the etcd cluster set up previously.
+In this lab, you will install Patroni and its dependencies on each database node (`db1`, `db2`, `db3`) and configure it to manage the PostgreSQL instances using the etcd cluster set up previously.

 Commands in this section should be run from the `jumpbox`.